 If you withdraw all of your funds it will transfer your money and close your account for you, with no exit fees.

 Wealthfront – Great Low Cost Investment Advisory Service

 When I first heard about Wealthfront a few months ago, I wasn't sure if it would be a service that I could recommend.
-After doing my due diligence, however, I believe they're a great service that would be beneficial for a lot of people.
+After doing my due diligence, however, I believe they're a great service that would be perfect for a lot of people.